Welcome. I’m a Highly Sensitive Introvert, a Life Coach and a Spiritual Counselor.

 I tried to get other people to fill my emptiness, and when they didn’t, the neediness surfaced time after time.
 Hoping that someone else would love me when I didn’t was not working.

 I realized that I needed to stop telling myself that “neediness” was bad.
-I chose to be compassionate with this part of myself and embrace her like I would a hurting child.
-I committed to face my dragons (the parts of myself I didn’t like) instead of condemning myself.
+I chose to be compassionate with this part of myself and embrace her like I would comfort a hurting child.
+I committed to facing my dragons (the parts of myself that I didn’t like) instead of condemning myself.
 I chose to deepen my spiritual intimacy with God.

 My Dark Night of the Soul lasted three years.
 Tormented, I cried every day.